atamby1/GA-projects/05-Global-Terrorism/readme.md

-Project 5: Predicting Terrorism / Bayesian Inference (Mini)
+Project 5: Predicting Terrorism / Bayesian Inference

 ## About the Dataset